Our purpose is to cultivate a kinder world where everyone has a neighborhood they can rely on.

 - This includes the rights of any third party, including copyright, trademark or privacy rights.

 - Ads must not suggest that Nextdoor is sponsoring a promotion or is formally affiliated with it without express written confirmation.

-- Products or services that utilize hidden costs or bait and switch tactics, or that make unrealistic or exaggerated claims
+- Products or services that utilize hidden costs or bait and switch tactics.

 2. Being kind, contributory, and civil.
 We strive to ensure that content on the platform is neighborly, clear, useful, and community appropriate.
 As a result, we don’t allow ads featuring:

 - Content cannot be offensive or profane, or include improper grammar, incorrect spelling, excessive capitalization, symbols, or hashtags.